Welcome to the World of Gin

 The Gin Cocktail

-In your opinion what's the perfect serve for the Tanqueray Rangpur Gin?
+in your opinion what's the perfect server the tanqueray rangpur gin?

-I like Tanqueray Rangpur G&T served in a Copa glass with plenty of ice and the appropriate measure of gin, tonic water and, as with all my gin and tonics, a wedge of lime.
+I like my Tanqueray Rangpur G&T served in a Copa glass with plenty of ice and the appropriate measure of Gin, tonic water and, as with all my Gin and Tonics, a wedge of lime.

-I must admit, I tend to like Malacca on its own.
-I leave the mixing of cocktails to bartenders… you guys are the experts!
+I must admit, I tend to like Malacca on its own, I leave the mixing of cocktails to bartenders... you guys are experts!

 My desert island botanical would have to be Angelica.

-What’s your personal favourite garnish in your T&T?
+what's your personal favorite garnish in your T&T?

-My personal favourite is always a wedge of lime.
-To my mind, you can’t beat it!
+My personal favorite is always a wedge of lime.
+To my mind, you can't beat it!

 But don't let that put you off innovating and looking for new ways to help people enjoy Tanqueray.